Effective Jun 2026 EBLR-linked · Floating Rate

 Prepayment & foreclosure penalty

 🔒 100% Free.
 No spam.
-No broker fees.

 • 📉 EBLR-linked floating rate